ml-or-ds-team/ml-or-ds-team.github.io/index.markdown

 <p><h2>Machine Learning (ML) and Operations Research (OR) - Data Science Team</h2></p>

 <p><img src="/pics/Team-Business-People-Success-Teamwork-Group-4630294.png" id="hp" alt="" width="150"></p>
 <p>We are a group of engineers and scientists that share the same interest in Data Science.
-We are data scientists, software developers, subject matter experts, business planning managers, hardware developers, and systems engineers.<br/><br/>
+We are data scientists, software developers, subject matter experts, business planning managers, hardware developers, and systems engineers.</p>
-We are a cross-organizational and multi-national team at IBM.
-We are from IBM Systems, Cloud, and Watson Health, and we are from Canada, Mexico, and the United States.</p>
 <br/>
 <hr>
 <br/>